cmosig/sentle/README.md

 - `S2_apply_*`: Whether to apply the respective mask, i.e., replace values by NaN.
 - `S1_assets`: Which Sentinel-1 assets to download.
 Disable Sentinel-1 by setting this to `None`.
 - `time_composite_freq`: Rounding interval across which data is averaged.
 Uses `pandas.Timestamp.round(time_composite_freq)`.
 Cloud/snow masks are dropped after masking because they cannot be aggregated.
 - `num_workers`: Number of cores to use.
-Plan about 2 GiB of memory usage per worker.
+Plan about 2 GiB of memory usage per worker. -1 means all cores.
+- `processing_spatial_chunk_size`: Size of spatial chunks that are processed in parallel.
+Default is 4000.
+- `overwrite`: Whether to overwrite the zarr store if it already exists.
+Default is False.

 **Visualize**